AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/understand-text-mode.md

 ## Text Mode interface

 Text mode enables you to create more complex views, filters, groupings, and prompts by allowing you to use fields that are not available in the standard mode interface.
-In  `Workfront` text mode is a collection of coded statements that indicate what objects you want to display in a report or a list.
+In&nbsp;Workfront text mode is a collection of coded statements that indicate what objects you want to display in a report or a list.

 For a complete list of all our reportable fields, see the [API Explorer](../../../wf-api/general/api-explorer.md).